Kayli/logspub/geography.md

 - fertile crescent
   - refers to a semi-circular area of the eastern mediterranean region
   - including the valleys of the nile, tigris and euphrates rivers
-  - includes parts of the modern countries of Israel, Lebanon, Jordan, Syria, northern Egypt, and Iraq
+  - includes parts of the modern countries of israel, lebanon, jordan, syria, northern egypt, and iraq

 - east asia
   - modern china, japan, mongolia, north korea, south korea, and taiwan